waveform80/blinkenxmas/docs/tutorial.rst

 We'll start with the Pi side of things as that's relatively easy.
 I'll be using `Ubuntu for the Raspberry Pi`_ rather than the more common RaspiOS mostly because it's what I'm more familiar with [#job]_.
-More specifically, I'll be using the 32-bit armhf variant because the legacy camera stack doesn't work on arm64 [#raspios]_.
+More specifically, I'll be using the 32-bit armhf variant of 22.04 because the legacy camera stack doesn't work on arm64 [#raspios]_ or on the later versions of Ubuntu.

 #.
 Insert your SD card into your computer, download `rpi-imager`_ (if you
    haven't got it already), and start it.